GopalSharma/moodle-block_ungraded_assignments/README.md

 ## List Ungraded Assignments Block Plugin

-The plugin lists all ungraded assignments and quizzes that require your attention, and clicking on any assignment will take you directly to the grading page.
+The plugin lists all ungraded assignments and quizzes that require your attention, and clicking on any assignment or quiz will take you directly to the grading page.
 Once a learner submits an assignment, it will automatically appear on the Dashboard and disappear after you grade it..
 To follow active development, see: https://github.com/GopalSharma/moodle-blocks_ungraded_assignments

 ## Installation